 CREATE TABLE SALES (TAx No INTEGER, TxnDate DATE, ItemNo INTEGER, Quantity INTEGER )

 The clause PARTITION BY COLUMN specifies that the table has column partitioning.
 Each column of this table will have its own partition and will be (by default) in column storage since no explicit column grouping is specified.

 Enterprise Data warehouse

 Active Data warehouse

 CRM[Customer Relationship Management]

 Teradata Database system are 2 types

-Teradata database system is called SMP System it have a single NODE That contains multiple CPU sharing Memory pool.
+Teradata database system is called SMP System it has a single NODE That contains multiple CPU sharing Memory pool.